Larung Gar Buddhist Academy: Demolitions and forced evictions

 As at Yarchen Gar, whose demolitions and forced evictions are similar to those at Larung Gar, evicted nuns and monks are not permitted to re-enroll at their home monasteries, or to relocate.

 The demolitions also impacted the open organization of the original encampment, and its atmosphere of quiet spiritual contemplation and study.
 Some of the demolitions in Larung Gar widened footpaths into roadways, which introduced vehicles into semi-private areas previously closed to traffic, as described by a joint Tibet Watch and Free Tibet report.
 The mix of students in residential areas was changed to separate the students into areas designated for nuns, for monks and for lay students surrounded by walls.
 The report also indicates other demolitions were undertaken adjacent to the main Gompa, where a hotel was being constructed by 2017.

 Reports do not indicate that the Academy's buildings were subject to physical demolitions, which include the monastery, the nunnery, the lay practitioner's center, and the foreign student center.

 But in August 2017, it was announced that a Chinese Communist Party (CCP) committee of six was taking over control of Larung Gar's Academy, a move observers said was for greater control and surveillance.
 The deputy police chief of Garze would be appointed as the Institute's CCP secretary and as its director, a move which would remove Khenchen Jigme Phuntsok's niece, recognized tulku Ani Mumsto from the position.

 Tibetan author Tsering Woeser stated, "Sending party secretaries to run a Tibetan Buddhist institute is just ridiculous," and, "The party does not regard Larung Gar as a Buddhist academy, but attempts to manage it as a unit of the state or party apparatus."

+In July 2026, Chinese authorities started demolishing homes at the Larung Five Sciences Buddhist Academy in Serthar County, Sichuan.
+The demolitions were carried out at night, and by 15 July, six residences had been torn down.
+Reports said that more than 1,060 additional homes used by monks and nuns had also been marked for removal.